Email Us Contact

 Licensed PIs have passed background checks, met education and experience requirements, and demonstrated competency through state examinations.

-Evidence gathered by unlicensed individuals is often inadmissible in court.
-A licensed PI knows how to collect, document, and preserve evidence properly.
+Evidence gathered by unlicensed or unlawful methods may be excluded or challenged.
+A licensed PI should know how to collect, document, and preserve evidence properly.

 Legal Protection for You